 Northern Border Pipeline generates revenues from the receipt and delivery of natural gas at points along the Northern Border pipeline system according to individual transportation contracts with its shippers.
-Northern Border Pipelines' revenues are equal to the cost of service actually incurred for providing service to its shippers as determined under its FERC-regulated tariff.
+Northern Border Pipelines' revenues are equal to the cost of service actually incurred for providing service to its shippers.

-The FERC-regulated tariff specifies the calculation of amounts to be paid by shippers and the general terms and conditions of transportation service on the Northern Border pipeline system.
+A FERC-regulated tariff specifies the calculation of amounts to be paid by shippers and the general terms and conditions of transportation service on the Northern Border pipeline system.

 The tariff provides an opportunity to recover: